 An uncertain future after jobless benefits expire

 “A new drilling technique is opening up vast fields of previously out-of-reach oil in the western United States, helping reverse a two-decade decline in domestic production of crude.

 Companies are investing billions of dollars to get at oil deposits scattered across North Dakota, Colorado, Texas and California.
-By 2015, and analysts say, the new fields could yield as much as 2 million barrels of oil a day — more than the entire Gulf of Mexico produces now.”
+By 2015, oil executives and analysts say, the new fields could yield as much as 2 million barrels of oil a day — more than the entire Gulf of Mexico produces now.”

 “Within five years, analysts and executives predict, the newly unlocked fields are expected to produce 1 million to 2 million barrels of oil per day, enough to boost U.S. production 20 percent to 40 percent.
 The U.S. Energy Information Administration estimates production will grow a more modest 500,000 barrels per day.”

 That reminds me – have you ever seen the video or read the book about the oil up in Alaska, and just where does it go?
 It features Lindsey Williams and it’s titled “The Energy Non Crisis”

 The video – which is quite long – 1:15.08 in length. http://video.google.com/videoplay?docid=3340274697167011147#